Let’s talk about that 10 days rule for newborn photography

 All things aside, it takes a great photographer to be able to beautifully photograph newborns and babies.
 It takes an even greater talented (and patient!) photographer to capture fussy babies, no matter the age.
 You can end up with a fussy “prime-time” baby and a perfect sleeper baby who would may otherwise be referred to as being “too old”.
 Babies are never too old to be photographed.
 Of course posing and expectations may change, but regardless of the age, mom and dad will receive gorgeous images from their session with any GOOD professional photographer.
 They may not be the elaborately posed setups, but they will capture beautiful portraits their baby and give the family images to cherish forever.

 Age is just a number.
-While I will personally photograph a baby at almost any age, I still do recommend you book as soon as possible in order to make sure you have the option of the sweet and curly newborn portraits.
+While I will personally photograph a baby at almost any age, I still do recommend you book as soon as possible to make sure you have the option of the sweet and curly newborn portraits.
 My recommendation is between days 5-10 so that we can capture a variety of poses instead of being constrained to a limited type of poses.

 I bid you farewell with one more strong suggestion; that mom should be included in these images no matter what the circumstance of how she thinks she sees herself.
-You will always be gorgeous momma to your baby.
+You will always be a gorgeous momma to your baby.
 Heck, we’ve got hair&makeup artists on standby if you need a confidence boost!
 And let’s not forget about dads too!

 7 days new – this little guy slept most of his session once we got him wrapped and comfy, but I managed to score some amazing eye contact beforehand.